section-io/module-metrics/README.md

     err := metrics.SetupModule(pathToLogFile, os.Stdout, os.Stderr, "content_type")
     ```

+### Using a reader

-2. Using a reader.
-If the logs are already in an `io.Reader` you can setup the metrics and start the reader explicitly.
+If the logs are already in an `io.Reader` you can setup the metrics
+and start the reader explicitly.

     ```
     metrics.InitMetrics("content_type")
     metrics.StartReader(logReader, os.Stdout, os.Stderr)
     ```

+### Turning GeoIP latitude/longitude to GeoIP hashes

+The setup for GeoIP hashes uses the method `SetupWithGeoHash` which is
+very similar to `SetupModule`.
+The difference is that the Geo Hash
+precision must be provided.
+The precision represent an output of 1-12
+Geo Hash characters.
+Since these hash characters will result in
+labels on request metrics it's important to choose a number that won't
+adversely effect your prometheus scraping.
+A reasonable starting
+point is 2 characters of precision and then slowly grow from there
+keeping in mind an exponential growth.